alanng10/class-lang/Docue/Article/Word/a.md

 Word "blue" has meaning that is color row.

-Word "polate" has meaning that is interpolate.
+Word "polat" has meaning that is interpolate.

 Word "linear" has meaning that is linear rate.